brianyiktaktsui/Skymap/README.md

 Table of Contents
 =================

-(Links are clickable if u open this README in JupyterNotebook)
+(Links are clickable if u open the README.ipynb in JupyterNotebook)
   * [Summary](#Summary)
   * [Data directory and loading examples](#Data-directory-and-loading-examples)
       * [-omic data](#-omic-data)